xingchensong/CosyVoice-ttsfrd/README.md

 ## !!
 Important

 - **Platform**: This package will only work on **64-bit Linux with Python 3.10**.
-- **License**: This package redistributes software under the [Specify License Here, e.g., Apache 2.0 License].
-The original license is included in the CosyVoice package.
+- **License**: This package redistributes software under the [Apache 2.0 License], which is the original license used in CosyVoice.
 - **Purpose**: This is a convenience wrapper.
 All credit goes to the original authors of CosyVoice and the `ttsfrd` library.

 ## Installation